hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 - Add `db.volumeSize` and `db.volumeStorageClass` to the values file adjust persistant storage size and storage class if necessary.
 (These values default to 20GiB and `standard-rwo`)
 - Optionally, you might want to modify the `postgresPassword` entry setting it to a secure value.
 If you do that, remember to change it in ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/postgres-values.yaml`` too.

+Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/scan-values.yaml`` as follows:

+- Replace all instances of ``TARGET_CLUSTER`` with |cn_cluster|, per the cluster to which you are connecting.

 An SV node includes a validator app so you also need to configure that.
 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/validator-values.yaml`` as follows: